tbielawa/Taboot/docs/about.rst

 About
 =====

-pipboy-clientlib is a client library for interacting with pipboy.
-It provides useful helper utilities to perform common task patterns using pipboy.
+Client library for performing deployments with func.
+Provides useful helper utilities to perform common task patterns using func.

 Get it
 ------
-You can find downloads in at our `Trac instance <https://engineering.redhat.com/trac/GIT-RE/wiki/pipboy-clientlib>`_.
+You can find downloads in at our `Trac instance <https://engineering.redhat.com/trac/GIT-RE/wiki/poseidon>`_.
 If you want to get the latest, greatest source check out the `Development page <development.html>`_.

 Development
 -----------